sail-sg/oat/README.md

 More examples can be found [here](./examples/).

 ## Benchmarking
-We conducted a system benchmarking to a concurrent implementation of online DPO by [huggingface/trl](https://huggingface.co/docs/trl/main/en/online_dpo_trainer), with the following configurations and results.
+Our system benchmarking compares oat with the online DPO implementation from [huggingface/trl](https://huggingface.co/docs/trl/main/en/online_dpo_trainer).
+We use the following configurations for oat, and show the benchmarking results below.

 <p align="center">
   <img src="./assets/system_configs.png" height="300" alt="OAT" />